cormullion/juliamonomaster/website/index.md

     DataFrame # <|
 ```

-Note that these “ligatures” have to be interpreted by the terminal you’re using - the font depends on the terminal software to replace the glyphs with the joined versions.
-Not all terminals support ligatures!
+Note that these ligatures have to be interpreted by the terminal you’re using - fonts rely on the underlying terminal software to replace the glyphs with the joined-up versions.
+Not all terminals support ligatures.

 ## Stylistic sets

-OpenType fonts also offer you the ability to choose different designs for certain characters.
+OpenType fonts can also offer you the ability to choose different designs for certain characters.
 These are stored as ‘stylistic sets’.

 All these options are stored in the font, and are often referred to by their internal four letter code (not the best user-oriented design, really).
 For example, the contextual alternates listed above are collectively stored in the **calt** feature.